Wings Over Jordan Choir: Cleveland origins

 Wings Over Jordan originated as a choir at Gethsemane Baptist Church in Cleveland's Central neighborhood under the direction of Rev. Glenn Thomas Settle.
-Born in Reidsville, North Carolina, on October 10, 1894, to sharecroppers Ruben and Mary B. Settle as one of nine children, Settle's paternal grandfather Tom Settle was an African prince who was captured and sold into slavery during the 1850s; his maternal grandfather was a member of the Cherokee Nation.
+Born in Reidsville, North Carolina, in 1894 to sharecroppers Ruben and Mary B. Settle as one of nine children, Settle's paternal grandfather Tom Settle was an African prince who was captured and sold into slavery during the 1850s; his maternal grandfather was a member of the Cherokee Nation.
 The Settle family moved to Uniontown, Pennsylvania, in 1902, where Glenn became involved in local churches and worked up to three jobs after his father's death.
 Moving to Cleveland in 1917 with his first wife, Mary Elizabeth Carter, Settle studied at the Moody Bible Institute after being inspired to improve his education; he took classes in the evening and worked as a metallurgist in a foundry during the day.
 Before his ordination, Settle led a church in Painesville and was assigned to a Baptist church in Elyria which split into two congregations in 1933.
 In Elyria, Settle became known for sermons advocating social justice and the easing of racial tensions.
 He became Gethsemane's pastor in November 1935 as the church was in the middle of a fiscal crisis, leading its return to a "very healthy" financial state.
 In addition to leading Gethsemane, Settle was a clerk in Cleveland's street department.

 Like Settle, most of Gethsemane's congregation were migrant families from the South.
 Although it was not one of the city's more prominent churches, it had a choir of rich, natural, untrained voices.
 The singers included laborers, maids, beauticians and elevator operators.
 Gethsemane had no music ministry, and Settle established an a cappella choir with his singers and singers from other choirs and Cleveland's Central High School (which much of the congregation had attended).
 James E. Tate, who had become involved with Gethsemane when Settle was appointed pastor, was appointed director.
 The choir's repertoire of spirituals documented the African-American psyche during their enslavement and, after falling out of favor among Blacks following emancipation, experienced a resurgence in popularity during the Great Depression.
 Settle saw spirituals as a dignified art form and sought to preserve their authenticity with the choir; performances often had a deeply-emotional atmosphere, reflecting his work as a minister.
 Although they were regarded as "sorrow songs", spirituals also held hope for a better Black future; choir members were comforted by singing their ancestors' songs, which helped them overcome feelings of hopelessness.
 Settle's granddaughter Teretha Settle Overton later compared spirituals to gospel songs, calling the former songs of woe and saying that the latter proclaim salvation and redemption.
 The choir quickly became popular in Cleveland, with concert bookings throughout the city and an early-1937 regional tour which included Settle's hometown of Uniontown.